 Say that you were traveling 10 miles over the speed limit (not much but still speeding).
 Another driver failed to yield the right of way to you, and an accident resulted.
 You did contribute to the accident in some way.
 If you file a lawsuit, the judge or jury may determine that you were 20% at fault, while the other driver was 80% at fault.
 If your damages would have been $50,000, it would be reduced by 20% (or $10,000 in this case) – meaning you’d receive $40,000.

 The bottom line is, if you admit fault, the truth may be that you are only partially at fault, if at all.
 Leave it to the police to determine who is at fault in a car accident.

 How Do You Protect Your Rights?

 Again – and it bears repeating! – do not admit fault.
 Also, do not agree to give a recorded statement to the other driver’s insurance company.
 It is too easy to have your words twisted or misrepresented.
 Any ambiguity on your part (e.g., “I may have looked away from the road for a second.”) can be used against you.
-Consult a car accident lawyer in West Palm Beach before speaking with an insurer.
+Consult a car accident lawyer before speaking with an insurer.

 You know you shouldn’t admit fault in an accident – but what should you do?

 - Call the police or 911 to report the accident.

 - If possible, move the car to a safe location (e.g., out of traffic or to the side of the road).